Radar and Sonar OperatorsIntelligence, Combat and Readiness

 Radar and sonar operators set up, operate, and perform preventive maintenance on sophisticated radar and sonar equipment.
 They use radar and sonar to detect, track, recognize, analyze, and identify objects.
 The radar and sonar systems are also used to direct artillery fires and forecast the weather.

 All enlisted service members complete basic military training, which includes time spent in a classroom and in the field, and covers tactical and survival skills, physical training, military life and customs, and weapons training.
 Radar and sonar operators in the Military will gain skills through classroom study and on-the-job experience.
 Training length varies by specialty.
-Job-specific training topics relate to operating radar or sonar equipment, and may include:

 - Ability to concentrate for long periods